UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Background

 \subsection{Driver Execution Environment (DXE)}

 The DXE phase is the linchpin of the UEFI boot process.
-It connects the early initialization performed in the PEI phase with the BDS phase, which is responsible for loading and launching the operating system.
-During this phase, the computer system transitions from minimal setup to a fully functional execution environment capable of supporting platform services.
+It connects the early initialization performed in the PEI phase with the BDS phase, which is responsible for loading and launching the OS.
+During this phase, the computer system transitions from a minimal setup to a fully functional execution environment capable of supporting platform services.